img 0433

 Results

-The good news here is that I was able to repair this VPI HW-19 Mark 3 and take her from completely unusable to fully functioning, with one residual issue – the damaged tonearm arm rest outrigger.
-That, thankfully, doesn’t prevent the deck from being used and enjoyed; it’s more just something the owner needs to be aware of.
+The good news here is that I was able to repair this VPI HW-19 Mark 3 and take her from completely unusable to fully functioning.
+The damaged tonearm arm rest outrigger is still an issue, but one that, thankfully, doesn’t prevent the deck from being used and enjoyed; it’s more just something the owner needs to be aware of.
 This can be fixed, along with my recommendation to fix the thrust bearing, should the owner wish to.

-The tonearm issue might best be resolved by sending it to SME in the UK.
-They offer full repair services on legacy arms like this one, plus rewiring with silver wire and other bits and pieces, so this is well worth considering, especially now SME has stopped selling them, and given that he paid very little for the arm.
+The tonearm issue might best be resolved by sending the arm to SME in the UK.
+They offer full repair services on legacy arms like this one, plus rewiring with silver wire and other tasty bits and pieces, so this is well worth considering, especially now SME that has stopped selling them as standalone arms, and given that the customer paid very little for this one in terms of the overall cost of the deck.

 VPI HW-19 Mark 3